MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/replace-extents.md

 > [!INCLUDE [applies](../includes/applies-to-version/applies.md)] [!INCLUDE [azure-data-explorer](../includes/applies-to-version/azure-data-explorer.md)]

-This command drops and moves extents in a single transaction.
-It runs in the context of a specific database.
+This command drops and moves extents in a single transaction within the context of a specific database.
 The command drops any specified extents from the destination table and moves specified extents from source tables to the destination table.

 > [!NOTE]
 > Data shards are called **extents**, and all commands use "extent" or "extents" as a synonym.